tw4l/brunnhilde/README.md

 7. Unidentified files
 8. Duplicates (based on Siegfried-generated md5 hash)

-Reports are written as CSV files to a new 'reports' directory created in the directory from which Brunnhilde is run.
+Reports are written as a single HTML file and as separate CSV files and put into a new directory named after the CSV filename passed to Brunnhilde in the second argument.

 ### Running Brunnhilde